luisdelaye/Mexstrain/README.md

 ### Curate the files containing the names of geographic localities

 Now comes the toughest part: to assure that the names of the geographic localities are spelled the same in all files.
 First, a bit of background.
 We will asume that you have a local Nextstrain installation.
 Nextstrain store the name of geographic localities in two files: color_ordering.tsv and lat_longs.tsv.
 These files live in: ncov/defaults/ wihtin your Nextstrain installation directory.
-The first file (color_ordering.tsv) is used by Nextstrain to know if a given locality is a 'location', 'division', 'country' or a 'region'; the second file (lat_longs.tsv) keeps the coordinates.
+The first file (color_ordering.tsv) is used by Nextstrain to know if a given locality is a 'location', 'division', 'country' or a 'region'; the second file (lat_longs.tsv) keeps the geographic coordinates of all places found in color_ordering.tsv.

 The names of the geographic localities in color_ordering.tsv and lat_longs.tsv have to match those in metadata.tsv.
 However, this is not always the case.
 This is because the names in metadata.tsv are captured by many different people around the world and sometimes these people introduce typos.
-In addition, the names in metadata.tsv can be in other lenguages different from English (for instance, in Spanish the vowels in the names of some geographic localities have accents, like: 'Nuevo León') and all the names in color_ordering.tsv are in English.
+In addition, the names in metadata.tsv can be in other lenguages different from English and this cause names not to match (for instance, in Spanish the vowels in the names of some geographic localities have accents, like: 'Nuevo León') and most names in color_ordering.tsv are in English.
+In addition, there can be geographic localities in metadata.tsv that are lacking in color_ordering.tsv and lat_longs.tsv.

 To fix the above problem, we can do the following: i) change the names of the geographic localities in the metadata.tsv file so they match those of the color_ordering.tsv and lat_longs.tsv files; ii) change the names in color_ordering.tsv and lat_longs.tsv files so they match those in metadata.tsv; and/or iii) add new names to color_ordering.tsv and lat_longs.tsv files.
 At the end, the names have to be spelled correctly and without accents or other characters not found in English.
 In any case, remember that any given geographic locality (whether it is a 'location', 'division', 'country' or a 'region') has to be identified with only one name.